kiq2908/Senior-Design/README.md

 # Senior-Design
-Senior Design Project for Undergrad Program in CS at University of Cincinnati
+Senior Design Project for Undergraduate Program in CS at University of Cincinnati